People around the world are learning about the mental health benefits of psychedelics, but where are psychedelics legal?

-In 2021, the first legal functional and psychedelic mushroom retail outlet was opened in Jamaica by the company Silo Wellness.
+In 2021, the first legal functional and psychedelic mushroom retail outlet was opened in Jamaica by the company Silo Wellness, followed by Beckley Retreats and Mycelia.
 Since then, more shroom shops have popped up across Bob Marley’s homeland.
 Likewise, psilocybin healing centers and retreats have been blooming across the island nation, attracting not only local residents, but also international travelers.
 As a result, Jamaica is quickly becoming an internationally renowned psychedelics tourist destination.

 #2: The Bahamas

 Staying in the Caribbean, in the Bahamas psilocybin mushrooms are also legal to grow and sell—though psilocybin itself is a controlled substance.
 And like in Jamaica, there have been psilocybin health and wellness retreats opening across the islands in recent years.

 Going further, however, in the Bahamas not only do certain resorts offer psilocybin mushrooms-assisted healing, many also offer ibogaine treatment for addiction.
 And at least one also offers 5-MeO-DMT treatment!